thecatbus/thecatbus.github.io/posts/2021-07-06-Vector-Bundles.markdown

 tags: geometry
 ---
 <div class="teaser">
-One of the first tools one encounters in the study of homotopy groups is to consider covering spaces-- things that _locally_ look like products with some discrete topological space $\Delta$ but can have vastly different global properties than a simple product space.
+Among the first ideas one encounters in the study of homotopy groups is to consider covering spaces-- things that _locally_ look like products with some discrete topological space $\Delta$ but can have vastly different global properties than a simple product space.
 In fact the number of non-trivial